kimminss0/golang-the-ugliness/README.md

 > Legends say, they hate Golang.

-This repo focuses on detailed implementations rather than general complaints like "missing features" or vague criticisms.
+This repository focuses on criticisms of the language specification, rather than general complaints like "missing features" or vague criticisms.